Hot Topics

 Whether you are working out recreationally or playing a team sport, any sustained physical activity in hot weather can increase your risk of heat-related illness.
 Adequate hydration before, during and after exercise outdoors is important, and you should be aware of the signs of heat stress and know how to respond accordingly.
 Know the limits of your own physical condition, and take care not to encourage others exercising with you beyond their limits.

-These tips from the National Collegiate Athletic Association (NCAA) are geared toward college athletes but can offer anyone helpful information about assessing hydration status, maximizing performance hydration and adequately fueling exercise.
+The National Collegiate Athletic Association (NCAA) provides advice geared toward college athletes but can offer anyone helpful information about assessing hydration statusmaximizing performance hydration and adequately fueling exercise.

 Signs of heat-related illness